usds/us-forms-system/docs/building-a-form/about-the-us-forms-system-library.md

-# About the schemaform
+# About the US Forms System library

-Learn about the form building code, or *schemaform*, and the library it's built on.
+The US Forms System lets you build web-based forms using React and the JSON Schema standard.

 ### In this guide